diridari/PipeRelay/README.md

             string *name        : identifier in log and messages            default : "unnamed writer"

 -   open()
-        After creation the writer obj the applications has to open the writer this method creat an named pipe at <location> (and delete an old on if ther is on) open() blocks until the reading end of the named-pipe gets opend
+        After creating the writer obj the application has to open the writer this method creates a named pipe at <location> (and deletes the old on if existent) open() blocks until the reading end of the named pipe gets opend
 -   write(char * byte , size)
-        Write an byte array to the pipe this method uses mutex to avoid simultaneous writings
+        Write a byte array to the pipe this method uses mutex to avoid simultaneous writings